 You could also call the Arthotel Blaue Gans traditional Austrian, but that’s not what it’s about.
 While from the outside the medieval appearance of the building is preserved, it hits you when you enter the hotel.
 The modern, artsy design elements blend in with the light and friendly demeanor.
 Light and warmth seem to be their approach to everything.
 An environment in which you immediately feel comfortable.

 More than 120 tasteful modern art pieces decorate the halls and corners of the house.
-The available rooms range from a 20m² room intended for a one night stay to a multi-floor maisonette suite.
+The available rooms range from a 20m² room intended for a one-night stay to a multi-floor maisonette suite.
 The same applies to the hotel facilities.
-From the Restaurant and the Brasserie Bar to the meeting room in a glass house in the garden, city bikes, sight running tours and the wellness facilities.
+From the Restaurant and the Brasserie Bar to the meeting room in a glass house in the garden, city bikes, sight running tours, and the wellness facilities.
 The Blue Goose is right for any kind of stay.

 The restaurant fits the rest of the concept.
 While the essence is traditional Austrian food, modern elements are brought in with so much feeling that one is not sure how to categorize the cuisine.
-If you only want to have a drink, there is the brasserie for beer lovers and a wine archive in case you are fond of wine.
+If you only want to have a drink, there is a brasserie for beer lovers and a wine archive in case you are fond of wine.

 No matter the purpose of your stay in Salzburg.
-May it be for business, for sightseeing, for the Salzburg festival or a relaxed weekend away, Blaue Gans is an excellent choice if you would like to stay in style and comfort.
+May it be for business, for sightseeing, for the Salzburg Festival, or a relaxed weekend away, Blaue Gans is an excellent choice if you would like to stay in style and comfort.

 Arte Hotel opened in Salzburg in 2019 in the newly built Perron next to the train station.
 Perron is a french word for a train platform.
 That’s reasonably accurate because the building that houses the Arte Hotel is 36 meters from the train station.
 The building is mainly made of glass and is one of the highest buildings in Salzburg.
 You can, therefore, imagine the view from the upper floors.